allegroai/clearml-docs/docs/webapp/applications/apps_ssh_session.md

   line)
 * Extra Packages - Specify Python packages to install when setting up the remote environment
-* Persistent Workspace Path - Specify your workspace root directory, it will be automatically stored when the session is closed and restored into a new instance when the session is cloned (example: `~/workspace`)
+* Persistent Workspace Path - Specify your workspace root directory, it will be automatically stored when the session is closed and restored into a new instance when the session app instance is cloned (example: `~/workspace`)
 * Queue - The [ClearML Queue](../../fundamentals/agents_and_queues.md#what-is-a-queue) to which the SSH Session app instance task will be enqueued (make sure an agent is assigned to that queue)
 * Maximum idle time (in hours) - Maximum idle time after which the app instance will shut down